Student Progression Plan

 Workforce Connections: Career and Technical Education

-Career and Technical Education courses are available to students in grades 6 through 12.
+Career and Technical Education (CTE) courses are available to students in grades 6 through 12.
 These courses allow middle school and high school students to explore career education options as they prepare for postsecondary education and careers.
 Career and Technical Education courses are available in a wide variety of career clusters as listed on the following chart.

 |Middle and High School CTE Career Clusters|